 - Regular cash balance reports are to be prepared and monitored to ensure there are adequate liquid funds to meet all payroll related commitments and outstanding creditors that are due for payment. - Where the cash flow identifies a base level of cash funds that will be surplus to requirements these may be invested following approval from the Finance Committee.
 Approval must be signed off and recorded in the committee minutes. - In making decisions regarding where and how any surplus funds should be invested, due regard will be given to risk.
 The Finance Committee will set a maximum level of investment with any single provider.
-This decision will be recorded in the minutes of this committee. - The main bank account for each school attracts interest at the current rate of 0.1% regardless of any separate investment.
-This interest is paid directly into the bank account of the individual schools and is a true reflection of the interest earned on their own balances. - Currently, it is expected that surplus funds will be invested with the existing banker Lloyds Bank in an instant access deposit account.
-There is potential for a better rate of return from investing a single value that may be a contribution from any combination of schools.
-The interest accrued would then be distributed proportionally to each school. - The Finance Committee will receive a report at each meeting as to the performance of the investment. - The Chief Financial Officer will research alternative sources of investment return at least twice a year and will report to the Finance Committee the options available.
+This decision will be recorded in the minutes of this committee. - The main bank account for each school attracts interest at the current rate of 0.1% regardless of any separate investment. - Currently, it is expected that surplus funds will be invested with the existing banker Lloyds Bank in an instant access or fixed term deposit account. - The Finance Committee will receive a report at each meeting as to the performance of the investment. - The Chief Financial Officer will research alternative sources of investment return at least twice a year and will report to the Finance Committee the options available.
 Any decision to diversify the investments must be recorded in the minutes of this committee. - The Finance Committee will consider the ethical and moral standing of any alternative investment provider and they will ensure that this potential investment partner meet the standards that will be expected by the Trust Board.